How can a Custom recovery image be helpful

 3. In the next screen, you can see related partitions has been automatically incuded as source data.
 You only need to specify a destination location (external hard drive, NAS, network drive, etc) to save the image backup.

 4. Next, you will get the Operation Summary screen.
-From there, you can custom backup options and add a schedule to run this backup automatically.
+From there, you can custom backup Options and set the Schedule Backup to run this task automatically.
 Then you can click Start Backup to start the backup.

 If your computer has issues, you can use this image backup as the custom refresh image for Windows 10 to fix all problems while keeping all your files and installed programs.
 If Windows 10 fails to boot, you can boot from the bootable disk to use the Restore feature to restore everything backup to the state when you have taken the backup.